gpetrousov/compilers/flex_and_bison.md

 To generate the correct IR, you need to create define and create the nodes of the AST and instruct `bison` on how to build it.
 Example: https://github.com/lsegal/my_toy_compiler

+When defining rules: Small letters for the non-terminals and caps for the terminals.

 ## Ambiguous patterns in Flex

 - if keywords precede patterns, keywords are matched first